gantree-io/gantree-cli-docker/README.md

 - `{host-dir}/credentials/google_application_credentials.json`
 - `{host-dir}/credentials/ssh_id_rsa_validator`

+For more information about these files see the [gantree-cli](https://bitbucket.org/flexdapps/gantree-gropius) documentation.

+The container may add other files and directories to the mounted directory to persist state between invocations.

 ### Environment Variables ###

 Some credentials can be passed directly to the docker container as environment variables.